 Entrepreneurs and investors alike

-Then there are the master investors who have been buying up Chinese stocks at a rapid clip.
-Top investment firm Ruane Cunniff has been adding to its stake in SINA
+Then there are the master investors who had been buying up Chinese stocks at a rapid clip.
+Irving Kahn has been building out a position in Nam Tai Electronics

 The question we have to ask

-So -- and you had to know I was coming around to this -- what have you been adding to your portfolio lately?
+So -- and you had to know I was coming around to this -- have you been taking advantage and adding international stocks to your portfolio?

 This article was originally published on Jan.
 19, 2007.
 It has been updated.